 Today Sowerby Bridge is shaped in a new style.
 Its flower-decked canal wharf is a great eating and drinking location, updating one of Britain's most authentic early millscapes.
 Enjoy a canal boat holiday with Shire Cruisers.
 Explore the town's foodie reputation, its independent shops and the solar powered market.

 September's Rushbearing Festival is not to be missed, as it is unique in Yorkshire.
 The nearby village of Norland holds an annual Scarecrow Festival on the same weekend as the Rushbearing Festival. combine the two for a great family day out.

-Near Sowerby Bridge you can also find Mill Bank Village.
-Mill Bank is a Yorkshire in Bloom Gold award-winning village in a conservation area.
-Full of heritage and grown from the cotton, woollen and silk industries it is located on a steep south-facing valley, south west of Sowerby Bridge Town.
+Near Sowerby Bridge you can also find Mill Bank Village, a Yorkshire in Bloom Gold award-winning village located in a conservation area.
+Full of heritage and grown from the cotton, woollen and silk industries Mill Bank is located on a steep south-facing valley, south west of Sowerby Bridge.
 It's a great place for walking and exploring old pack horse trails, ancient highways and many footpaths.
 The Calderdale Way passes through the village and is popular with ramblers and hill walkers.